-Playing in bands over the years in various genres of music, Stray recorded her debut album, Vacancy in Nashville in 2010.
-The record found its audience in Americana music and folk rock fans.
-Her second release, Into Blue in 2017 is a more raw and revealing album, both offer proof of her instrumental, vocal, and songwriting abilities.
+Playing in bands over the years in various genres of music, Stray's sound skirts the darker edges of Americana and flirts with Indie/pop and Alt/Country.
+Stray recorded her debut album, Vacancy in Nashville.
+Vacancy is a collection of songs from western lounge flavored sounds to capturing the feeling of a desert rain after a hot day.
+The record found its audience with Americana and folk rock fans.
+With the EP Into Blue, the artist continues to write songs that let you get lost in the rhythms, textures and stories.
+Into Blue, is a more raw and revealing album, both offer proof of her instrumental, vocal, and songwriting abilities.
 All songs were written and produced by Stray.

-The title track, "Into Blue" has a distorted guitar intro that weaves in and out of the song.
+The title track, on "Into Blue" has a distorted guitar intro that weaves in and out of the song.
 Adding cello and piano Stray describes the intent, “I wanted the music to feel like it is creeping up on you, like the way love or lust does.”
+J.T.
 Corenflos takes the lead on guitar and helps to capture the mood.

 Creating sounds and writing stories are an integral part of Andrea Stray’s life.
 She usually writes her songs between midnight and dawn when she says, “the world is a little quieter.”
 Stray's song, “Tastes Like a Heartache” was one of the winners in the American Songwriter Magazine July/August lyric contest.